How to Generate free Wildcard Certificates using Let’s Encrypt (Certbot) on Ubuntu Linux

 Let’s Encrypt is a certificate authority (CA) that provides free SSL/TLS certificates using a fully automated process that eliminates manual certificate creation, validation, installation, and renewal.

-When generated, you’ll be able to install these certificates on your web servers to serve HTTPS traffic to your users and audience.
+When generated, you can install these certificates on your web servers to serve HTTPS traffic to your users and audience.

 So, to get your free wildcard certificates to install on your web server, follow the steps below: